Opinion / Columnist

 Leaders should listen to the people

-12 February 2013 | 2619 Views
+12 Feb 2013 at 14:54hrs | Views

 Expectations of leadership renewal across the political divide, during the forthcoming plebiscite, have reached fever pitch, in all constituencies in Zimbabwe.
 Aspiring candidates are making their impressions and intentions known by the electorate.
 Interestingly, the electorate is watching the events unfolding with great interest and at times great suspicion.

 The response by the electorate to the aspiring candidates, in most cases has been premised on the wait and see attitude.
 As if to say, "we have been deceived enough", the electorate is playing its cards carefully by the chest.
 They have seen promises and expectations thrown through the window, by the same people who before the elections showered them with heavenly promises.
 Surprisingly, aspiring candidates, never learn from the mistakes of the sitting Members of Parliament.

 The President and First Secretary of ZANU PF Cde.
 R. G. Mugabe as well as the ZANU PF National Chairman Ambassador S. K. Moyo, among other leaders have made it clear that there shall be no imposition of candidates or reservation of any constituency for candidates.
 The party is leaving it to the people to choose representatives of their choice, who will derive their mandate to lead from the electorate.
 The party is calling upon the people to recommend candidates who will lead the party in the new dispensation and complete the revolution on economic empowerment and agrarian reform which the party has been ceased with for the past ten or so years.